THE HEBREW ALPHABET

 This idea of hiding secret bits of paper, secret writings, in hidden places was full of mystery and intrigue to me as a child.
 Secret agents and pirates hid little scrolls in secret places.
 And it’s true, like most Jewish families, we had a mezzuzah on our front door.
 Inside the mezzuzah, behind the letter shin, I knew that there was a little scroll with Hebrew letters written on it.
 They were prayers, though I didn’t know exactly what was hidden away on our doorframe.
 It made me think that there were aspects of the world that were ancient, that we couldn’t see.
 There was literally more than meets the eye about our life.
 What could that be?
 What was the story behind the story?
 There were superstrings and black energy, intimations of a network of forces that were invisible that were represented in these letters.

 A few basics about the Hebrew alphabet in case it’s been a while since your Bar or Bat Mitzvah.
-The Hebrew alphabet has twenty-two letters.
-None of them represents vowel sounds, at least not by themselves.
-The vowels are represented by little lines and dots and other symbols added to the letters.

 There are no capital letters in Hebrew.
 There are a few letters that have special forms at the end of words.
 In these artworks, I didn’t represent these final forms or the vowels.